-- Policy 3.1: Encourage new businesses to open shop in South Ogden, focusing on the benefits of the local market. - Implementation Measure 3.1.1: Approach property owners of key undeveloped and underutilized sites and express the commercial and retail opportunities available in South Ogden. - Implementation Measure 3.1.2: Approach businesses that are currently lacking in south Ogden and the surrounding area and express the opportunities available in South Ogden and the warm support they will receive when locating here.
+- Policy 3.1: Encourage new businesses to open shop in South Ogden, focusing on the benefits of the local market. - Implementation Measure 3.1.1: Approach property owners of key undeveloped and underutilized sites and express the commercial and retail opportunities available in South Ogden. - Implementation Measure 3.1.2: Approach businesses that are currently lacking in South Ogden and the surrounding area and explain the opportunities available in the